jkunze/n2t-eggnog/t/n2t/e/about.rst

 The name "n2t" was chosen for several reasons.
 First, it is unique enough to be easy to search for.
-Second, "n2t" is fairly opaque, which helps URLs based at n2t.net to age and travel well; brand- and language-neutrality help shield URLs from future extermination due to long term evolving political, legal, and usability pressures.
-The name is also short, which saves time and space – both storage and visual "page real estate" – across often-repeated acts of transcription and citation.
+Second, "n2t" is fairly opaque, which helps URLs based at n2t.net to age and travel well; brand- and language-neutrality help shield URLs from future embarrassment and retirement due to long term evolving political, legal, and usability pressures.
+The name is also short, which saves time and space – both in storage and "visual real estate" – across often-repeated acts of transcription and citation.
 Finally, N2T's name was patterned after a set of IETF_ (the premier Internet standards body) mapping operations for the URN (Uniform Resource Name) dating from 1997 (`RFC 2168`_): N2R (Name to Resource), N2L (Name to URL), and N2C (Name to URC, 'C' = Characteristics/Citation).